openstack-archive/fuel-docs/pages/user-guide/vcenter.rst

 To deploy an OpenStack cloud that is integrated with the vCenter server:

-- Select the vCenter hypervisor on the Settings page.
+- Select the vCenter :ref:`hypervisor<hypervisor-ug>`
-- When you select vCenter,
+  when you create your OpenStack Environment.
-  Fuel displays a window where you specify the credentials used to access the VMware vCenter.
+- Specify the credentials used to access the vCenter on the :ref:`vcenter-config-ug` screen.

 For more information about how vCenter support is implemented, see :ref:`vcenter-arch`.